jgomezve/aci-chatbot/README.md

 ### Execute ngrok (Optional)

-The bot application must be hosted in a server reachable via the public internet, as the webhooks are delivered from webex.com.
+The bot application must be hosted in a server reachable via the public internet, because the webhooks are delivered from webex.com.
 For development and testing pursposes you could use [ngrok](https://ngrok.com/) to expose your server to the public internet.
 Ngrok will expose your application (Server IP & Port) over a secure tunnel.

 <p align="center">
 <img src="./docs/images/aci-chatbot_ngrok.png" border="0" alt="aci-chatbot_ngrok">